-5. How many service lifts will you ideally need?

 This depends on the size of your operation, the speed at which you need to move goods and the number of staff using the lift/s.
 It is also determined by the size and arrangement of your premises.

-Dumbwaiters used for food and drink service are often installed in pairs, typically one dumbwaiter for service, one dumbwaiter for clearing.
-Alternatively a double decker, two service lifts in one shaft is an option.
-It is worth noting that catering lifts should be finished in stainless steel for cleaning ease and hygiene purposes.
+Dumbwaiters used for food and drink service are often installed in pairs, one for service and one for clearing.
+A double decker, two service lifts in one shaft is an alternative option.
+It is worth noting that often catering lifts are finished in stainless steel for cleaning ease and hygiene purposes.

 6. Do you need an attendant to accompany the goods in the lift ?

 If you have more questions about dumb waiters or goods lifts then please take a look at our free eBook, Goods lifts: your questions answered.

 We hope we have helped you with making your choice about a goods or service lift.
 If you'd like to arrange a FREE site visit then please get in touch - we know we can help!

-[New entry]